ADHD: Gender Disparities in ADHD Diagnoses

 The external manifestation of ADHD symptoms makes the disorder more likely to be noticed in young boys by parents, teachers, and peers.
 Since young girls usually do not show such external symptoms, they tend to not receive a formal ADHD diagnosis until much later in life (if at all).

 Regardless of gender, if you think you are experiencing any combination of ADHD symptoms, it is important to seek help from a mental health provider.
 A formal diagnosis from a professional can allow you to effectively manage your symptoms and improve daily functioning.

-If you or someone you know is interested in hypnosis or psychotherapy, please contact our offices in New York or New Jersey to make an appointment with one of the licensed professional psychologists, psychiatrists, psychiatric nurse practitioners, or psychotherapists at Arista Counseling & Psychotherapy.
-For hypnotherapy, please ask to make an appointment with one of our hypnotherapists at Arista Counseling & Psychotherapy.
+If you or someone you know is struggling with ADHD, please contact our psychotherapy offices in New York or New Jersey to talk to one of our licensed professional psychologists, psychiatrists, psychiatric nurse practitioners, or psychotherapists at Arista Counseling & Psychotherapy.
 Contact our Paramus, NJ or Manhattan, NY offices respectively, at (201) 368-3700 or (212) 722-1920 to set up an appointment.
-For more information on our services, please visit http://www.counselingpsychotherapynjny.com/ If you or someone you know is in a crisis, please call 1-800-273-8255.
+For more information, please visit http://www.counselingpsychotherapynjny.com/